Why your seedlings aren’t getting enough light

 Need light help with the rest of your farm?

-Light is one of the most important factors to growing healthy crops.
+Light is one of the most important factors for growing healthy crops.
 Being a modern farmer like you comes with both a blessing and a curse: on one hand, light technology has never had so many quality options.
-On the other hand, choosing lighting can be a very overwhelming task.
+On the other hand, choosing a lighting type can be a very overwhelming task.